bonitasoft/bonita-doc/md/automating-builds.md

-# Automating builds
+# Automate builds

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

+## Overview

 Bonita BPM includes a Workspace API, which is a script, `BonitaStudioBuilder`, for building a bar file from a process and/or a zip file from a REST API extension in a repository.
-This intended for use in a continuous integration and testing environment.
+This is intended for a use in a continuous integration and testing environment.

 You can use the `BonitaStudioBuilder` to build a bar file for processes and Rest API extensions stored in a repository.
 It accesses the build features of Bonita BPM Studio in the background.
 Bonita BPM Studio must be installed but must not be running.
 You must to use a dedicated Bonita BPM Studio for continuous integration.